RSWAIN1486/real-estate-voice-ai-fe/docs/cursor/feature-design.md

 ## Overview

-This document outlines the design and architecture for converting the existing restaurant voice agent into a real estate property search voice agent.
-The conversion focuses primarily on the frontend components while maintaining the existing voice agent functionality.
+This document outlines the design and architecture of the real estate property search voice agent.
+The application provides a voice-powered interface for searching properties, along with traditional UI controls for filtering and browsing real estate listings.

 ## Core Components